The Munk Difference

 The aim of PTM is to help patients self-manage their reactions to tinnitus.
 The program offers different levels of support according to the individual needs of the tinnitus sufferer.

-For more information and to book a consultation, please call us at 416-340-4800 x.
-7067 or to request an appointment.
+For more information and to book a consultation, please call us at 416-340-5530 or to request an appointment.
 Depending on your history with tinnitus and what assessments you've had in the past, we will work with you to recommend the best option for you.
 We require a referral from your physician if you have not had your hearing tested within the past 6 months and in select other cases.

 What is Progressive Tinnitus Management?

-Progressive tinnitus management (PTM) is a tiered tinnitus counseling program that uses audiologist-guided sound therapy, tinnitus education and relaxation techniques to manage a patient’s reactions to their tinnitus.
+Progressive Tinnitus Management (PTM) is a tiered tinnitus counseling program that uses audiologist-guided sound therapy, tinnitus education and relaxation techniques to manage a patient’s reactions to their tinnitus.

 You mentioned that your program has two branches.
 What are they?